linux-based/linux-based/README.md

           <tr>
             <td>
               <div align="center">
-                <p>I don't do well with drama, as it makes me extremely anxious and worried & also I just flat out <em>don't like it.</em> Please do not involve me in it/start it with me.</p>
+                <p>I don't do well with drama, as it makes me extremely anxious and worried + I just flat out just <em>don't like it.</em> Don't expect me to engage in discourse or respond if you try to start something with me.
+In all likelyhood, I will give you a simple "mind your own business" & block you.</p>
                 <p>If a friendship becomes intense at the very start, or if I am labeled as someone's "favorite person", I may take a step back.</p>
-                <div>I tend to take criticism (even jokes) about my art/writing/game designs personally due to my PD— so please do not do that.
-If you are unsure about what is criticism/what isn't— I will let you know if you have done something that upsets me.
-If that is not an ample/logical explanation, try to remember that I made everything on my own time and shared it for free.
-If you don't like something, move on.</div>
+                <p>Don't criticize my art or anything I create, even as a joke.
+I never ask for criticism & it doesn't bode well with me.
+Don't expect a nice response if you make fun of something I made or like.</p>
+                <p>Fellow PonyTowners: <strong>I am not playing the game for you & I am not going to cater to you.
+Don't be a dick.</strong></p>
               </div>
             </td>
           </tr>